ARTICLE 1

 LOCAL CHAPTERS

 Section 1.
-Any public or private educational school that is approved by the applicable state department of education and is comprised of one or more grades of kindergarten through the fourth year of college/university is eligible to apply for designation as a local chapter.
+Any public or independent/private educational school that is approved by the applicable state department of education and is comprised of one or more grades of pre-kindergarten (Pre-K) through the fourth year of college & university is eligible to apply for designation as a local chapter.
 Each school shall have its own Chapter.

 Section 2.
 Each Chapter shall pay an annual Chapter fee to NSTEM in an amount determined by the National Board.
 The amount of this fee shall be posted on the NSTEM website.